Strength Training 101

 Key Points for all of your training sessions

-- Maintain proper posture (like your mother always told you!) and use a full range of motion that is appropriate for the exercise.
+- Form: Maintain proper posture (like your mother always told you!) and use a full range of motion that is appropriate for the exercise.

 Regardless of how you choose to schedule your training, leave 48 hours between sessions that work the same muscles.